slack-samples/deno-simple-survey/README.md

 - **Respond to a survey**: Open the feedback form and store responses in the spreadsheet.
 - **Remove a survey**: Delete messages with survey related link triggers.
-- **Channel configurator**: Update the channels where reaction events are listened for.
+- **Event configurator**: Update the channels to survey and surveying users for reaction events.
 - **Maintenance job**: A daily run workflow that ensures bot user membership in channels specified for event reaction triggers.
 Recommended for production-grade operations.